Anastacia: 2014–2020: Resurrection, Ultimate Collection and Evolution

-Anastacia's Ultimate Collection was released in November 2015 and peaked in the top ten of the UK charts, giving the singer her sixth top ten album in Britain.
-During the same month, Anastacia attended The Children For Peace Gala at Spazio Novecento in Rome, where she received the special artist award.
-She then embarked on the Ultimate Collection Tour to promote the album.

 In August 2016, Anastacia became a contestant on the fourteenth series of the British television dance contest Strictly Come Dancing, broadcast on BBC One.
 Partnered with dancer Brendan Cole, the couple were voted in the bottom two to compete in the dance-off in the show's second week.
 A doctor ruled Anastacia unable to compete due to an injury sustained during the previous day's performance; instead, the result was decided by saving the competitor with the higher number of audience votes, resulting in Melvin Odoom and his professional partner Janette Manrara's elimination.
 The decision was controversial, resulting in complaints, and judge Bruno Tonioli reportedly threatened to quit.
 She was eliminated from the show in its sixth week, finishing in tenth place.
 On February 17, 2016, Women's Wear Daily announced that Anastacia teamed up with Blumarine for an eyewear collection.
 The "Blumarine Eyewear by Anastacia" capsule collection included three styles of sunglasses and two optical frames and was released in April 2016.

 In June 2017, she supported Lionel Richie during some UK dates of his All the Hits Tour.
 The following July, she released the single "Caught in the Middle", which preceded her seventh studio album, Evolution, released in September 2017.
 After the album's success, she embarked on the Evolution Tour to promote it.
 In 2018, Anastacia appeared on Ballando con le stelle, the Italian version of Dancing with the Stars, in a special one-off performance.
 In January 2019, it was announced that Anastacia would portray Killer Queen in the 2019 Dutch run of the We Will Rock You musical.
 She performed in Amsterdam and The Hague from December 6, 2019, to January 13, 2020, covering various Queen songs.